Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_talgebra_8.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-If $55$ comes out of Sarah’s machine what comes out of Tom’s?…………...
+If $55$ comes out of Sarah’s machine what comes out of Tom’s?

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>If $55$ comes out of Sarah’s machine what comes out of Tom’s?…………...
+<pre class='language-latex'><code class='language-latex'>If $55$ comes out of Sarah’s machine what comes out of Tom’s?
 </code></pre>
 </div>